 The major entry, establishment and spread pathway identified for codling moth is that insects will be present in imported fruit and emerge in Australia.
-A number for options have been suggested but it is likely that low pest prevalence would be the most practical measures for management of the risks of codling moth if New Zealand apples were to be imported into Western Australia.
+A number of risk management options were considered but it is likely that low pest prevalence would be the most practical measure for management of the risks of codling moth if New Zealand apples were to be imported into Western Australia.
 MAFNZ currently administers an export phytosanitary certification program for the export of apples to Taiwan to manage the risk of codling moth.
 A similar program for production and export of NZ apples to Western Australia would be required to manage the risk posed by codling moth if apples were to be imported.
 Components of the program include: